nickbrandt/GitLab/doc/development/transient/prevention-patterns.md

 - **Invisible** (`display: none;`).
 Some JavaScript requires the element to be visible to work properly (eg.: when taking measurements).
 - **Dynamic content** (AJAX/DOM manipulation).

-## Sidekiq jobs with locks

-When dealing with asynchronous work via Sidekiq, it is possible have 2 jobs with the same arguments getting worked on at the same time.
-If not handled correctly, this can result to outdated or inaccurate state.

-For example, a worker that updates a state of an object.
-Before the worker updates the state (e.g. `#update_state`) of the object, it needs to check what the appropriate state should be (e.g. `#check_state`).

-When there are 2 jobs being worked on at the same time, it is possible that the order of operations will go like:

-1. (Worker A) Calls `#check_state`
-1. (Worker B) Calls `#check_state`
-1. (Worker B) Calls `#update_state`
-1. (Worker A) Calls `#update_state`

-In this example, `Worker B` is meant to set the updated status.
-But `Worker A` calls `#update_state` a little too late.

-This can be avoided by utilizing locks.
-This way, jobs will be worked on one at a time.

-## Retry mechanism handling

-There are times that an object/record will be on a failed state which can be rechecked.

-If an object is in a state that can be rechecked, ensure that appropriate messaging is shown to the user so they know what to do.
-Also make sure that the retry functionality will be able to reset the state correctly when triggered.

-## Error Logging

-This doesn't necessarily directly prevents transient bugs but it can help debugging them.

-When coding, sometimes we expect some exceptions to be raised and we rescue them.

-Logging whenever we rescue an error helps in case it's causing transient bugs that a user may see.
-While investigating a bug report, it may require the engineer to look into logs of when it happened.
-Seeing an error being logged can be a signal of something that went wrong which can be handled differently.

 ### Using assertions to detect transient bugs caused by unmet conditions

 Transient bugs happen in the context of code that executes under the assumption